tonym128/tonym128.github.io/_posts/2021-06-29-arduboy-tv-on-esp32-with-ps3-remote-control.md

 <a name="games">

 # Assortment of games to play
 The Arduboy has brought me a world of fun up to this point already, from it being the first real hardware I put on a breadboard and then soldered onto a protoboard and building my own ESP32 version and finally doing a TV out version now.
 I'm very happy with the amount of fun I've had an in and around this eco-system.
-I even built a game I'm quite proud of Game Plug ArduRacer https://community.arduboy.com/t/arduracer-a-trackmania-type-time-trial-game/8850 , it has smooth scrolling, a zoom in start line and 10 levels as features!
+I even built a game I'm quite proud of Game Plug [ArduRacer](https://community.arduboy.com/t/arduracer-a-trackmania-type-time-trial-game/8850), it has smooth scrolling, a zoom in start line and 10 levels as features!

 ![](/images/2021/06/arduracer1-opt.webp)